Back to Home

 Employee Breaks

-Late Return from Breaks: Employees who are late to return from a lunch break will earn one-half (1/2) incident.
+Late Return from Breaks: There is a 5 minute leeway for clocking back in from the lunch break.
+Please do not clock in any sooner than 30 minutes after you clocked out.
+Employees who are more than 5 minutes late to return from a lunch break will earn one-half (1/2) incident.

 California law requires that all non-exempt employees will receive one, 10-minute uninterrupted paid break for every four hours worked.
 Leo Hamel Fine Jewelers policy is to allow 15-minute paid breaks instead of 10-minute breaks.
 Non-exempt employees on break should not be informed of or requested to answer any work-related information and while on break are not permitted to read or respond to work related emails or calls that they may receive on their cell phone, laptop, or tablet.
 Any employee who violates this policy is subject to disciplinary action leading up to and including termination.